Haya (god)

 Haya was a Mesopotamian god associated with scribal arts and possibly with grain.
 He was considered to be husband of Nisaba and father of Sud.
 He was also associated with Enlil, both as his father-in-law and an official in his service.
-He was worshiped in Ur, Umma, Kuara, Shaduppum and later on also in Assur.
+He was worshiped in Ur, Umma, Kuara, Nippur, Shaduppum and later on also in Assur and possibly Nineveh.
 He is sparsely attested in literary texts, with only a single known hymn being dedicated to him.
 He also plays a minor role in the myth Enlil and Sud.

 Name

-Haya's name was written in cuneiform as 𒀭𒄩𒉌 (^{d}Ḫa-ià).
-Spellings with a breve are also in use in modern literature, including Ḫaya, Ḫaja and Ḫaia.
+Haya's name was written in cuneiform as ^{d}Ḫa-ià (𒀭𒄩𒉌).
+In addition to Haya, romanizations with a breve are also in use, including Ḫaya, Ḫaja and Ḫaia.
 The reading Hani is no longer considered to be correct.
-It is possible that sometimes the name Haya was written logographically as NAĜAR, though this sign could also be read as a variety of other theonyms, for example Alla and Ninildu.
+It is possible that sometimes Haya's name was written logographically as NAĜAR, though this sign could also be read as a variety of other theonyms, for example Alla and Ninildu.

 It is commonly assumed Haya's name originated in a Semitic language.
 Miguel Civil suggested in 1983 that it was a cognate of the theonym Ea, though he noted these two gods were considered separate in Old Babylonian sources.
 He also remarked that Haya was already actively worshiped and appears in offering lists at a time when the only evidence of Ea were theophoric names.
 As of 2016, the proposal that a connection existed between Haya and Ea (and by extension with Eblaite Hayya) was still considered plausible, though it is not universally accepted.
-It is also uncertain if a homophonous element of names from Mari, written without the dingir sign used to designate theonyms, is related to Haya's name.
-Jean-Marie Durand argues that it referred to a different deity, though one whose name was also derived from the same root meaning "to live".
+It is also uncertain if a homophonous element of names from Mari, written without the dingir sign used as a determinative to designate theonyms, is related to Haya's name.
+Jean-Marie Durand argues that it referred to a different deity, though one whose name was also derived from the same root meaning "to live" like Ea's.

-In the god list An = Anum, a secondary name of Haya is Lugalkisa'a (Lugalkisia), "lord of the retaining wall," though in the Old Babylonian forerunner to this composition and in offering lists from the Ur III period this theonym designates an unrelated doorkeeper deity instead.
+In the god list An = Anum (tablet I, line 276), Haya is provided with a second name, Lugalkisa'a (Lugalkisia), "lord of the retaining wall", though in the Old Babylonian forerunner to this composition and in offering lists from the Ur III period this theonym designates an unrelated doorkeeper deity instead.